IIIHSUAN/myWINDOWS/README.md

     1. Layout parameter computation, screen rendering.
     1. Outputting visuals.

-### Issues
+### Discussions

 - **Tradeoffs:** While this approach could resolve the issue of synchronous race conditions, it also gave rise to other concerns.
 For instance, when the main *rendering process* was busy, due to the single-threaded nature, rendering tasks may be postponed, resulting in delays.
 This characteristic mirrors the behavior observed when running JavaScript in webpages.
-- **Virtualization:** Similar to the applications of other virtual machines, such as Java's own virtual environment, which enables Java applications to run on different machines, blurring the boundaries between underlying hardware differences.
+- **Virtualization:** Similar to the applications of other virtual machines, such as Java's own virtual environment, which enables Java applications to run on different machines, eliminating the boundaries between underlying hardware differences.
 The ultimate goal is to create a unified user and developer experience, thereby fully dominating the Java kingdom of computing platforms.